 - Temporal Dimension: Tracks evolving patterns over time. (e.g., how the correlation between gold and equities shifts during different market regimes)

-By organizing fragmented data into a network, this approach breaks barriers between teams and 'thought silos' – creating a collective reasoning tool that is fit for the age of AI.
+By organising fragmented data into a network, this approach breaks barriers between teams and thought silos – creating a collective reasoning tool that is fit for the age of AI.